OpenPGP encryption best practices

 - Generate a revocation certificate

-However, a revoked key can still be used to verify old signatures, or decrypt data.
+However, a revoked key can still be used to verify old digital signatures, or decrypt data.
 On condition that you still have access to the private key.

 - Other OpenPGP key checks